olkovin/certbot-renewal-script/README.md

 ## Configuration

-Before running the script, you'll need to configure the following variables in the `config_k2o_cas.conf` file:
+Before running the script, you'll need to configure the following variables in the `config_crs.conf` file:

 - `email`: the email address to use for Let's Encrypt registration and renewal notifications
 - `telegram_bot_token`: the token of the Telegram bot that will send notifications
 - `telegram_chat_id`: the ID of the Telegram chat to which notifications will be sent

-You'll also need to create a file called `config_k2o_cas_domains_list.conf` in the same directory as the script, which should contain a list of the domains for which you want to create or renew SSL certificates, one domain per line.
+You'll also need to create a file called `config_crs_domains_list.conf` in the same directory as the script, which should contain a list of the domains for which you want to create or renew SSL certificates, one domain per line.

 Note that you'll also need to manually configure and test the AWS Route53 plugin for Certbot before running this script.
 You can find more information on how to do this in the Certbot documentation.